The Ancient Writings of Hinduism

-The traditions of the Hindu religion vary from region to region, but they each have in common a set of core beliefs, the pathway known as the “eternal way” that an individual walks to reach transcendence.
+The traditions of the Hindu religion vary geographically, but they have in common a set of core beliefs, the pathway known as the “eternal way” that each individual Hindu walks to reach transcendence.

 The oldest written texts are the four Vedas.
 Each one, the Rigveda, the Yajurveda, the Samaveda, and the Atharvaveda, is divided into four parts: